 Although employee development and engagement is important at Wiltshire Council, activity around them had been pared back because of budget constraints.
-Judith Vanderpump, Organisational Development Consultant at Wiltshire Council still wanted to keep a focus on these areas and was looking at innovative and cost-effective ways to do so.
+Judy Vanderpump, Organisational Development Consultant at Wiltshire Council, still wanted to keep a focus on these areas and was looking at innovative and cost-effective ways to do so.

-Judith was aware of psychometric assessments, having used them in recruitment and understood that they could be used to develop leaders’ self-awareness and help them modify their behaviours to get the best out of their teams, so wanted to bring them into Wiltshire Council’s staff development plans.
+Judy was aware of psychometric assessments having used them in recruitment, and understood that they could be used to develop leaders’ self-awareness and help them modify their behaviours to get the best out of their teams, so wanted to bring them into Wiltshire Council’s staff development plans.

 For the past eighteen months, the Personal Profile Analysis (PPA), which provides an insight into how people behave at work, and Trait Emotional Intelligence Questionnaire (TEIQue), which assesses how well people understand and manage their emotions, have been embedded into the Council’s leadership and management programme.

 Judy explains why the assessments have become so integral to staff development: “A successful leader has to have a good level of self-awareness.
 They need to understand their strengths and limitations and know how to modify and adapt their behaviour in different situations.
 By doing this, they can get the most out of their teams and we have found that the Thomas assessments equip our leaders with this information.”